isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 **P4 VIA - The Friendship Project**

-This is the fourth year we are collaborating with Pathlight School for ‘The Friendship Project’.
+This is the fourth year we are collaborating with Pathlight School&nbsp;for ‘The Friendship Project’.
 The objective of this VIA is for students to be able to empathise and show care for others.

 ![](/images/P4%20VIA.png)